Advanced Skills Training:

 The course fee for the Expressive Arts and Integrative Therapies program includes a 30-hour continuing education certificate, certificate of completion, all materials and supplies, continental breakfast, boxed lunch, afternoon snack and parking pass.

-Early bird course fee for Fontbonne field instructors (if registered before April 15): $2,276
+Early bird course fee for Fontbonne field instructors (if registered and paid in full on or before May 15): $2,276

-Discounted course fee for Fontbonne field instructors (if registered on or after April 15): $2,678
+Discounted course fee for Fontbonne field instructors (must be paid in full): $2,678

 National Healthcare Decision-Making Day Featured Fontbonne Social Work Connection